khetansarvesh/CV/README.md

 # $\color{cyan}{Deep\ Reinforcement\ Learning\ (RL)}$

 There are many types of Deep RL algorithms :
-1. Model Free RL Algorithms :
+1. <ins> Model Free RL Algorithms </ins> :
    - [Value Learning](https://khetansarvesh.medium.com/q-learning-deep-reinforcement-learning-ff162e9aca18)
    - [Policy Learning](https://khetansarvesh.medium.com/policy-learning-deep-reinforcement-learning-83fb6e5aa025)
    - [Actor Critic / Advantage Actor Critic(A2C)]() : combining both Value-Learning and Policy-Learning

-2. Model Based RL Algorithms :
+2. <ins> Model Based RL Algorithms </ins> :
    - Dyna Algorithm
    - Guided Policy Search Algorithm

-3. <ins> Inverse RL Algorithms </ins> : In both the above algorithms we designed our own scalar reward structures but in these algorithms we learn the reward structure automatically
+3. <ins> Inverse RL Algorithms </ins> :

+   In both the above algorithms we designed our own scalar reward structures but in these algorithms we learn the reward structure automatically

 > [!IMPORTANT]
 > One of the best way to learn more about Deep RL is to use [this](https://spinningup.openai.com/en/latest/index.html) resource created by OpenAI.